cloudnative-pg/cloudnative-pg/docs/src/security.md

 ## Cluster wide permissions and operator deployment

-### Using manifest
+### Using the manifest

-In the default installation for a vanilla Kubernetes cluster, the operator is deployed using the manifest that is build using `Kustomize` on the yaml files generated by `controller-gen` using the decorations available on [Kubebuilder](https://book.kubebuilder.io/), sadly, these is a bit limited for now, and we can create a manifest with all permissions for RoleBinding or ClusterBinding, in our case, the permissions
+In the default installation for a vanilla Kubernetes cluster, the operator is deployed using the manifest that is built using `Kustomize` on the yaml files generated by `controller-gen` using the decorations available on [Kubebuilder](https://book.kubebuilder.io/), sadly, these is a bit limited for now, and we can create a manifest with all permissions for RoleBinding or ClusterBinding, in our case, the permissions